What is Physical Therapy?

 Accepted Insurance Providers for OT, PT, and Speech Therapy

-We are in network with several insurance companies.
+We are in a network with several insurance companies.
 To verify if our clinic takes your insurance please call 210-490-3900